 Here are some of the properties of a high quality sprinkler:

 - A stable base which will give strong support to the sprinkler.

-- Even oscillation – some cheaper sprinklers slow down at the end of each oscillation creating puddles close to the unit!
+- Balanced oscillation – if you buy a cheap oscillating sprinkler, it may slow down at the end of each oscillation creating puddles close to the unit!

 - A high number of jets – the more jets the garden sprinkler has, the more evenly it will water your lawn and garden.

 - An adjustable spray pattern – buying a sprinkler with plenty of adjustable settings will save you money in the long run.
 You can customise the settings for your garden to avoid wasting water.

 - A brass hose connector.
 This will reduce the likelihood the connector getting worn over time.

 Back To Contents